Skip to main content

 Opportunities

-Opportunities are those external factors that can help your company develop a competitive edge.
-They are the things that happen outside your business that can propel your brand or company into higher profits or benefits that previously were unseen.
+Opportunities are external factors that can help your company develop a competitive edge—things happening outside your business that can lift your brand to higher profits or previously unseen benefits.

 Some of these opportunities include: